Subscribe to the Newsletter

 If you have too many possessions or money, you may not know what to do with them, or it.
 You will lose interest in ordinary life, and you’ll demand ever more exotic tastes to satisfy you.

-This is not healthy for you.
-The cow down inside gets fat and flabby, constipated, fussy and burpy.
+This is not healthy!
+The cow down inside you gets fat and flabby, constipated, fussy and burpy.
 Ever more demanding, she becomes increasingly unhappy.
 You begin to get both physical and mental symptoms of food retention.

 Mania can then burn you up, leading to hypo-states and depression.

 Exercise control over what you eat, and stop before you’re full!
 It’s old, good, advice.

 This is more important than you may think.
 Obviously if Stomach Qi lets things rise, you become nauseous and burp: eructations.

 This descending function turns up in lots of ways.